 However, the ruling is not the only important issue arising from this case.
 The case shows how serious disputes can emerge between parties because of a failure to the follow the terms of the lease.
 It is a case we often refer to in our conversations with directors and property managers who would rather not follow the lease terms when it comes to certifying or auditing service charge expenditure.

 Service charge disputes often impact on service charge accounts and therefore it is important that reporting accountants are up to date with legal rulings.
-This is only really possible if the firm of accountants reporting on service charge accounts are specialists, experienced and fully committed to the residential property management sector.
+This is only really possible if the firm of service charge accountants reporting on service charge accounts are specialists, experienced and fully committed to the residential property management sector.

 For advice, information or simply a quick chat about your service charge needs, please get in touch using our contact form